Cane toad

 - In semi-arid areas, block access to waterholes.

-Read the cane toad fact sheet (PDF, 3.6MB) for more information.
+Read the cane toad fact sheet for more information.

 Legal requirements

 - The cane toad is not a prohibited or restricted invasive animal under the Biosecurity Act 2014.
-However, by law, everyone has a general biosecurity obligation (GBO) to take reasonable and practical steps to minimise the risks associated with invasive animals under their control.
+However, by law, you have a general biosecurity obligation to take reasonable and practical measures that are under your control to minimise the biosecurity risks associated with invasive animals.

-- Local governments must have a biosecurity plan that covers invasive animals in their area.
+- Each local government must have a biosecurity plan that covers invasive animals in its area.
 This plan may include actions to be taken on cane toads.
 Some of these actions may be required under local laws.
-Contact your local government agency for more information.
+Contact your local government for more information.

 Further information